bnnyng/garden/content/Deformation retractions.md

 ---
 # Deformation retracts and fundamental groups

->[!abstract] Theorem: Inclusion of a deformation retract induces an isomorphism of fundamental groups
+>[!theorem] Inclusion of a deformation retract induces an isomorphism of fundamental groups
 >If $X$ deformation retracts onto $A \subseteq X$, then $i_* : \pi_1(A, a_0) \to \pi_1(X, a_0)$ is an [[Group homomorphisms and isomorphisms|isomorphism]] for all $a_0 \in A$, where $i : A \to X$ is the [[Projection and inclusion maps|inclusion]] map.

 ^d77966